mukundhk/Devops-inductions-23-task-2/README.md

 - diesel setup [Generates the tables]<br />
 - cargo run [server runs]

-Any problems with setting up server refer to official diesel documents
+Any problems with setting up server refer to official cargo and diesel documents